 I am a Japanese and Korean American writer based in Brooklyn.
 My writing has received support from Tin House and has appeared in The Atlantic, The Washington Post, Rookie Magazine, and more.
 I am currently pursuing an MFA in fiction at Brooklyn College.
+In 2025, I received Brooklyn College’s Himan Brown Award in Fiction and was a finalist for The Hopkins Review’s Stephen Dixon Fiction Prize.

 I got my start in journalism at my campus newspaper, The Johns Hopkins News-Letter, where I served as editor-in-chief.
 At Hopkins, I studied creative writing and Italian and received the university’s Louis Azrael Fellowship in Communications.
 I was awarded West Chester University’s 2018 Iris N. Spencer Poetry Award for my poem “Phosphenes.”